 Key principle: Use neutral, factual language throughout.
 Every claim needs a third-party source.
 Marketing language will be rejected or flagged.

-Entry Quality Determines Confidence Score
+Entry Quality Determines Entity Confidence

 - Completeness of information